The qudit Pauli group: non-commuting pairs, non-commuting sets, and structure theorems: Maximum number of non-commuting pairs of Paulis

 \section{Maximum number of non-commuting pairs of Paulis}

 In this section, we give a precise count of the maximum number of non-commuting pairs that one can achieve with $n$ qudits.
-This generalizes the well-known result in the qubit ($d=2$) case, where this count is equal to the number of qubits \cite{gottesman1997stabilizer}.
-It is easy to establish the lower bound $nm$ on this count as illustrated by the following example.
+This generalizes the well-known result in the qubit ($d=2$) case, where this count is equal to the number of qubits \cite{gottesman1997stabilizer} \editt{and prepares for our construction in Section~\ref{sec:achievable-patterns} of Pauli sets satisfying given commutation relations using the minimum number of qudits. }

+It is easy to establish the lower bound $nm$ \editt{on the maximum number of non-commuting pairs} as illustrated by the following example.

 \begin{example} Define the sets $S=\{s_i=X^{d/p_i^{\alpha_i}}:i\in\{0,1,\dots,m-1\}\}$ and $T=\{t_i=Z^{d/p_i^{\alpha_i}}:i\in\{0,1,\dots,m-1\}\}$.
 Then $S, T$ is a collection of $m$ non-commuting CSS pairs on a single qudit.
 On $n$ qudits, this example can be applied individually to each qudit to get a collection of non-commuting CSS pairs of size $nm$. \end{example}